phtviet/hugo-portfolio/content/posts/hello-world/index.en.md

 I could not find the strength to storm off on my own and do something completely on my own either.
 I didn't know what to do because I often felt I'm not good enough, without any special talents or particularly charming personalities.

-So, I put on a brave and kept doing what I was doing.
+So, I put on a brave face and kept on doing what I was doing.

-## A year gone by
+## A year passed by

 All I managed to find was a casual position at a fast food restaurant.
 Not exactly my dream place to work at, but I kept telling myself I will find a job that I prepared so hard at university for soon.